 Sometimes it causes sufferers to even give up shooting ...

-Trigger freeze – also known as ‘flinching’ is an affliction that is becoming increasingly common.
+Trigger freeze – also known as ‘flinching’ is becoming increasingly seen among shooters.

 For some Guns it only happens rarely, for others it increases over time.
-In extreme cases, trigger freeze can become constant, making the sufferer give up shooting altogether.
+It can even cause some Guns to give up shooting altogether.

 What is trigger freeze or flinching?